rockettheme/docs/Docs/joomla/platform/administrator.md

 ![][j3x6]

 The **Components** area of the admin menu gives you quick access to configuration pages for various components presently active in your site.
 Your site's **Contacts** and **Joomla!
 Update** are found here.
-It's a quick access menu for all the specific mini-applications that make your site, and many of its extensions, do what they do.
+It is a quick access menu for all the specific mini-applications that make your site, and many of its extensions, do what they do.

 ### Extensions